Older (George Michael album): Re-releases

 Alongside interactive elements, the Upper compact disc includes six tracks previously released on the singles from the album, notably featuring a version of "Fastlove (Part II)", only found on the second "Fastlove" promo single as "Fully Extended Mix – edit", differing both from the one included on the "Fastlove" single (running at 9:27) and from the edited version (4:39) included on the first "Fastlove" promo.

 When released, Older & Upper was not listed in the UK charts as a different album than the original Older, and helped the album to jump from No. 65 to No. 36 during the competitive Christmas season.

-The album received a remastered expanded edition reissue on September 30, 2022, comprising the original Older album, the Upper disc and three bonus CDs, containing remixes and live recordings of Older-era tracks.
+The album received a remastered expanded edition reissue on 30 September 2022 from Sony Music and Michael's own label, Aegean Records, comprising the original Older album, the Upper disc and three bonus CDs, containing remixes and live recordings of Older-era tracks.
 The album charted at number 2 on the UK Official Albums Chart Top 100 on 7 October 2022.